rokubop/serenade-sx-starter/README.md

 ## Install

+Use this template -> Create a new repository

-Clone this repository anywhere on your machine.
+Clone your repository locally anywhere on your machine (same drive as serenade is installed)

 > Do not clone this folder to `.serenade/scripts`.
 > That is the output folder

-After cloning, run the following commands in the root folder of this project:
+After cloning and `cd` to your folder, run:
 ```bash
 npm install
 ```

-First time setup:
+Then, run first time setup script:
 ```bash
 npm run setup
 ```